 The Bottom Line

-This content is for informational purposes only and does not constitute financial, investment, or legal advice.
+This content is for informational purposes only and does not constitute financial, investment, insurance, legal, or tax advice.
+Leveraged-investment, segregated-fund, and margin products are not offered by LendCity.
+Principal-protection features on segregated funds apply only at defined maturity dates and subject to the specific contract terms.
 Past performance does not guarantee future results.
-Always consult qualified professionals before making investment decisions.
+Always consult qualified, licensed professionals before making any investment decision.

 Frequently Asked Questions